cabforum/smime/SBR.md

 **Parent Company**: A company that Controls a Subsidiary Company.

+**Physical Identity Document**: a government-issued identity document issued in physical and human-readable form (such as a passport or national identity card).

 **Principal Individual**: An individual of a Private Organization, Government Entity, or Business Entity that is either an owner, partner, managing member, director, or officer, as identified by their title of employment, or an employee, contractor or agent authorized by such entity or organization to conduct business related to the request, issuance, and use of Certificates.

 **Private Key**: The key of a Key Pair that is kept secret by the holder of the Key Pair, and that is used to create Digital Signatures and/or to decrypt electronic records or files that were encrypted with the corresponding Public Key.

 **Private Organization**: A non-governmental legal entity (whether ownership interests are privately held or publicly traded) whose existence was created by a filing with (or an act of) the Incorporating Agency or equivalent in its Jurisdiction of Incorporation.

+**Pseudonym**: A fictitious identity that a person assumes for a particular purpose.
+Unlike an anonymous identity, a pseudonym can be linked to the person's real identity.

 **Public Key**: The key of a Key Pair that can be publicly disclosed by the holder of the corresponding Private Key and that is used by a Relying Party to verify Digital Signatures created with the holder's corresponding Private Key and/or to encrypt messages so that they can be decrypted only with the holder's corresponding Private Key.